mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deathwatch**: Restore 1❤️ to your General.

 name:     Vellumscry
-text:     Destroy a friendly minion to draw three cards.
+text:     Destroy an allied minion to draw three cards.

 name:     Wraithcrown
-text:     Friendly **Wraithlings** have +2⚔️/+2❤️.
+text:     Allied **Wraithlings** have +2⚔️/+2❤️.

 name:     Black Solus
 text:     When you summon a **Wraithling**, this minion gains +2⚔️.

 name:     Corporeal Cadence
-text:     Destroy a friendly minion to deal its ⚔️ to the enemy General.
+text:     Destroy an allied minion to deal its ⚔️ to the enemy General.

 name:     Furor Chakram
-text:     Friendly minions gain +2⚔️ and Frenzy.
+text:     Allied minions gain +2⚔️ and Frenzy.

 name:     Hexclaw
-text:     **Dying Wish**: The enemy General gains, "At the start of your turn, take 1 damage."
+text:     **Dying Wish**: The enemy General gains, "At the start of your turn, take 1 damage".

 name:     Nether Summoning
 text:     Summon 2 non-token minions destroyed since the end of your last turn nearby.

 name:     Night Fiend
-text:     **Deploy**: Deal 2 damage to each enemy on or near friendly Shadow Creep.
+text:     **Deploy**: Deal 2 damage to each enemy on or near allied Shadow Creep.